ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 title: "Create a MetaMask Tipping Button and Start Collecting Ether"
 tagline: Are you ready to tip in Ether?
 lead: "Yet another way to make it easier for the audience to support you as their favourite content creator."
 description: A mini guide to coding your own ETH tipping button.
-So simple it will only take you one bag of chips to complete.
+So simple it will only take you a bag of chips to complete.
 permalink: blog/ethereum-tipping-feature
 date: 2021-02-25 19:00
 main-categories: [tips]